ziqiqiiii/AWS_Cloud_Practitioner_Essential/Module 3/Global_Application_in_AWS.md

 ## Global Applications in AWS
+Global application is an application deployed in multiple geograhies Why make global applications ?
+- Decrease latency
+- Disaster Recovery (DR)
+	- if an AWS Region goes down(earthquake, storms, power shutdown, politics)
+	- Users can fail-over to another region and have their application still working
+	- A DR plan is important to increase the availability of clients' applications
+- Attack protection
+	- Distributed global infrastructure is harder to attack

 ---
 ### Global DNS
 **Route 53**
 - Great to route users to the closest deployment with least latency
 - Great for disaster recovery strategies
+- Features available for Route 53:
+	- Domain Registration
+	- DNS
+	- Health Checks
+	- Routing Policy

 **What's Amazon Route 53**
 - Route53 is a Managed DNS (Domain Name System)